Slite Alternative for Small Businesses | Context Link | Context Link

 Context Link

-Context Link is a virtual version of your business for the AI era, fully managed and built for founders and small businesses of 3-200.
-Connect your sources once, then ask source-backed questions from inside ChatGPT, Claude, or any MCP-aware agent, observe Lenses on positioning, competitors, customer support pulse, and business activity (kept current by recurring AI deep research), and pick a goal to work through Suggested Actions that move things forward.
+Context Link is one place for AI to talk to your business, fully managed and built for founders and small businesses of 3-200.
+Connect your sources once, ask source-backed questions from inside ChatGPT, Claude, or any MCP-aware agent, and save settled decisions as Memories.
+Sources sync every 24 hours and every answer comes back with citations.
 No new app, no wiki to maintain.

 Quick Decision Guide